Discrimination against homeless people: Healthcare disparities

 Access to healthcare often acts as an obstacle to homeless people's efforts to achieve good health.
 Absences of insurance, transportation, or money leads to poor health condition outcomes.
 Most end up using emergency services and going through many hospital admissions for preventable conditions.
 To address such cases, California's Senate Bill 1152 was passed in 2018, which ended patient dumping, requiring hospitals to provide temporary housing support for homeless patients post-discharge, even though housing is still an issue at its core.
 One of its most hopeful solutions is the Housing First initiative, which rests on permanent and unconditional housing as a necessary foundation for improving health and stability.
 Studies show that Housing First decreases the costs of emergency services, hospitalizations, and Medicaid expenses while improving mental health and reducing substance use.
 However, its expansion has encountered political and financial roadblocks.
 Thus, it does not require just affordable housing but also policies that will ensure access to comprehensive healthcare without reservation.

 Discrimination is one of the most prominent issues underlying the health inequalities experienced by homeless people while attempting to access healthcare services.
 It significantly hampers their capacity to obtain the medical assistance they deserve.
 The stigma that the homeless people often face and stereotyping can be a dehumanizing experience for them and can deter them from seeking medical attention altogether.
 Such an experience is pretty standard as many report being treated as if they have no worth by doctors or dispensaries, and this not only worsens their mental issues but also prevents them from seeking help in the future.
 Other than the absence of identification and transportation, which can be seen more as structural barriers, the barriers also include lack of insurance, which limits their ability to access viable health care options.
 Such impediments, combined with administrative barriers such as limited clinic operating hours and complicated intake procedures, frequently result in missed appointments or avoidance of care entirely.
 Furthermore, racial discrimination and ethnic bias also permeate many of these disparities; minority homeless people face even further disadvantages when trying to access adequate and appropriate healthcare.
 Consequently, any policies developed to address these concerns should not only be aimed at increasing housing availability but should also include measures to prevent discrimination in healthcare settings, such as anti-bias education for healthcare providers and improving access to healthcare.

+Media perceptions

+Imagery

+Discrimination towards people experiencing homelessness is influenced in part by the images used to portray homelessness in the media.
+Media representations frequently depict homelessness as involving older men sleeping rough on the streets for extended periods.
+In the United Kingdom, The Centre for Homelessness Impact maintains an online image library featuring more representative images of real people experiencing homelessness.
+The collection includes images of individuals living in temporary accommodation, sofa surfing, living in hostel accommodation and those experiencing street homelessness.